flashingpumpkin/node-actors/README.md

 The options on `actors.createConnection` are the same as for [node-amqp](https://github.com/ry/node-amqp)

-For more info check out the `docs/` folder.
+For more info check out the [docs](http://flashingpumpkin.github.com/node-actors/docs/actors.html).